 Students also can gain real-world experience by completing an internship.

-LIU Post’s Bachelor of Science in Forensic Science degree program combines lecture courses with laboratory work and hands-on field experiences.
+LIU Post’s Bachelor of Science in Forensic Science degree program combines lectures with laboratory instruction and field training.

-Students learn a broad range of forensic applications such as molecular pathology, criminalistics, human genetics and forensic anthropology.
+Students learn a broad range of forensic applications, which include:

 Taught by practicing forensic scientists, medical professionals and LIU Post professors, courses include: